-These supernatural abilities are not intended for self projection and aggrandizement, but for God’s glory, for effectiveness and fruitfulness in God’s service, and for the edification of the Church, God’s people.
+These supernatural abilities are not intended for self-projection and aggrandizement, but God’s glory, effectiveness and fruitfulness in God’s service, and the edification of the Church—God’s people.

 The Scripture highlights nine major gifts or manifestations of the Holy Spirit in 1 Cor.
 12:4-10.
-However, for the purpose of this study we shall group the nine spiritual gifts into three distinct divisions based on their unique nature, affinity, manifestation and function.
+However, we shall group the nine spiritual gifts into three distinct divisions based on their unique nature, affinity, manifestation, and function for this study.

 First, the Gifts of Revelation: the Word of Knowledge, the Word of Wisdom, and the Discerning of Spirits.